 - Lithium Polymer

 Lithium polymer is the best as well as the latest technology which you will find in high end flagship and expensive phones only.
-Lithium Ion is also a good battery but not as comparable to the polymer one.
+Lithium Ion is also a good battery but not as good compared to the polymer one.

 Note: More mAh value means bigger size batteries which leads to phone becoming heavier.
-This is why big brands limit the mAh value to around 3000 to 3500.
+This is why bigger brands limit the mAh value to around 4000.

-10. Size: If we see the latest trends, the sizes of mobile phones are in the range of 5 to 5.5 inches.
+11. Screen Size: If we see the latest trends, the screen sizes of mobile phones are in the range of 5.5 to 6.5 inches.
+So which screen size is best for you?

 We can broadly classify size into the following ones: